MoaMOR9/Excel-Restaurant-dashboard/README.md

-The dashboard visualizes key metrics from the dataset, including:
+The dashboard visualises key metrics from the dataset, including:

 1. Average Tip by Day